Temmler: History

-According to a Der Spiegel article in 2005, Nazi Germany believed that Pervitin could also help win World War II, so the German armed forces was supplied with more than 38 million Pervitin tablets, especially during Germany's "Blitzkrieg" invasion of Poland and the Battle of France during 1939/40 where it was introduced to soldiers to attenuate anxiety and increase performance and concentration.
+According to a Der Spiegel article in 2005, Nazi Germany believed that Pervitin could also help win World War II, so the German armed forces were supplied with more than 35 million Pervitin tablets, especially during Germany's "Blitzkrieg" invasion of Poland and the Battle of France during 1939 to 1940 where it was introduced to soldiers to attenuate anxiety and increase performance and concentration.

 In 1945, the facility in East Berlin was occupied and disassembled.
 The company had to be completely reassembled in Hamburg.
 The company traded under the name Preuss & Temmler AG.
 The production facilities in East Berlin were sequestered and partially dismantled in 1945, placed under trusteeship from 1946 and expropriated in 1949.

 In 1960, the whole company transferred from Hamburg to Marburg.